sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 - 3 Master nodes
 - 3 Worker nodes

-In the default setup, we also deploy etcd on the master nodes as a standalone systemd service.
+In the default setup, we also deploy etcd on the control-plane nodes as a standalone systemd service.
 However, installation of the etcd cluster on dedicated nodes is also supported.

 Check the following files for a complete example: